-With this in mind, train your dog to be focussed on the mission at hand: being a good doggy while off the leash.
+With this in mind, train your dog to be focused on the mission at hand: being a good doggy while off the leash.
 This goes hand in hand with great recall.

 - Customizable 5 m tape lead with clever accessories and interchangeable belts for dogs weighing up to 25 kg